Disclaimer: I own nothing, nothing at all! I disclaim everything and give all its claims to Square.

 "Don't touch me."

-We sat in silence, still looking at each other, and I was reminded of the ice from my dream, with its hidden depths frozen over and hidden, chilly.
+We sat in silence, still looking at each other, and I was reminded of the ice from my dream, with its hidden depths frozen over, mysterious, unending, cold.
 Yet as long as I stared at him, he remained unreadable.
 He wants something, I thought, He wants something and I don't know what it is yet, but Leviathan help me, I will find out.

 Finally, I sighed, blinking away from our impromptu staring contest.
 "So… if I've been sleeping for two weeks, what's been going on here?"